backend2lab/backend2lab/DOCKER.md

-# Docker Setup for Backend2Lab
+# Docker Development Setup for Backend2Lab

-This document explains how to run the Backend2Lab project using Docker.
+This document explains how to run the Backend2Lab project in development mode using Docker.

 ## Prerequisites